riquemorano/Ping-Pong-Game/README.md

 # Ping-Pong-Python

+### Python 3.8.2

-Jogo de Ping Pong feito em Python 3.8.2 baseado no classico "Pong" do Atari
+## Jogo de Ping Pong baseado no classico "Pong" do Atari

+## Ping Pong game based on the classic "Pong" by Atari